kentcdodds/old-kentcdodds.com/content/blog/moist-programming/index.md

 you get there.

 ## Conclusion

+I feel like a measured and pragmatic approach to software principles is important.
+That's why I prefer `MOIST` over `DRY` or `WET`.
+It's intended to help you be mindful of your abstractions without giving hard-fast rules to when it is or isn't ok to abstract some code into a function or module.

 I hope that's helpful to you.
 If you find yourself mired in bad abstractions, take heart!
 Sandi gives you some good steps for how to get out of that!